dincamihai/dincamihai.github.io/source/index.rst

 Summary
 -------

-I'm a Python developer with some experience in Javascript and Java and C++ hacking skills.
+I'm a Python developer with additional experience in Java and Javascript and C++ hacking skills.
 I'm very interested in Machine Learning and Data Analysis.

-The technology involved in the projects I've worked on was/is:
+Technology involved in the projects I've worked on:

 Web Development: